fall 2024 admissions

 - Satisfactory completion of communication and computation requirements

-Please Note: The Admissions Committee uses a holistic assessment process that considers a broad range of factors including student experiences, attributes, and academic metrics.
-Due to classroom and clinical space limitations, not all qualified applicants are admitted
+Please Note: The Admissions Committee uses a holistic assessment process that considers many factors, including student experiences, attributes, and academic metrics.
+Due to classroom and clinical space limitations, not all qualified applicants are admitted.

 - Unofficial transcripts from all colleges/universities attended are submitted with the NursingCAS application.